-The Group did not enter into any long-term sales agreement with its customers, including the top five customers.
+The Group did not enter into any long-term sales agreement with its customers.
 There is no assurance that future orders placed by customers will be on the same or similar terms of the existing orders and the Group's major customers are not obligated in any way to continue placing purchase orders with the Group at the same prices.
 As such, it is essential for the Group to maintain good relationships with its major customers.
-If any of these major customers substantially reduces the volume and/or the value of the orders it places with the Group or terminates its business relationship with the Group entirely, there is no assurance that (i) the Group will be able to obtain orders from new customers or other existing customers to make up for such loss of sales; and (ii) even if the Group would be able to obtain other orders, they may not be on commercially comparable terms.
+If any of these major customers substantially reduces the volume and/or the value of the orders it places with the Group will be able to obtain orders from new customers or other existing customers to make up for such loss of sales; and (ii) even if the Group would be able to obtain other orders, they may not be on commercially comparable terms.
 As such, the Group's operations and financial results may be adversely affected.